Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Abstract

 The internet advertising market is a multi-billion dollar industry, in which advertisers buy thousands of ad placements every day by repeatedly participating in auctions.
-In recent years, the industry has shifted to first-price auctions as the preferred paradigm for selling advertising slots.
-Another important and ubiquitous feature of these auctions is the presence of campaign budgets, which specify the maximum amount the advertisers are willing to pay over a specified time period.
-In this paper, we present a new model to study the equilibrium bidding strategies in first-price auctions for advertisers who satisfy budget constraints on average.
+An important and ubiquitous feature of these auctions is the presence of campaign budgets, which specify the maximum amount the advertisers are willing to pay over a specified time period.
+In this paper, we present a new model to study the equilibrium bidding strategies in standard auctions, a large class of auctions that includes first- and second-price auctions, for advertisers who satisfy budget constraints on average.
 Our model dispenses with the common, yet unrealistic assumption that advertisers' values are independent and instead assumes a contextual model in which advertisers determine their values using a common feature vector.
-We show the existence of a natural value-pacing-based Bayes-Nash equilibrium under very mild assumptions, and study its structural properties.
-Furthermore, we generalize the existence result to standard auctions and prove a revenue equivalence showing that all standard auctions yield the same revenue even in the presence of budget constraints.
+We show the existence of a natural value-pacing-based Bayes-Nash equilibrium under very mild assumptions.
+Furthermore, we prove a revenue equivalence showing that all standard auctions yield the same revenue even in the presence of budget constraints.
+Leveraging this equivalence, we prove Price of Anarchy bounds for liquid welfare and structural properties of pacing-based equilibria that hold for all standard auctions.

+{\newsanti In recent years, the internet advertising market has adopted first-price auctions as the preferred paradigm for selling advertising slots.
+Our work thus takes an important step toward understanding the implications of the shift to first-price auctions in internet advertising markets by studying how the choice of the selling mechanism impacts revenues, welfare, and advertisers' bidding strategies.}

 \emph{Keywords:} first-price auctions, contextual value models, budget constraints, equilibria in auctions, revenue equivalence.